DDovzH/Car-Price-Prediction-Model/README.md

     ```
     Ensure it returns a status 200 and a body with a `price` field in float format.
 12. If successful, click `Deploy API`, select `new stage`, name it, and click `Deploy`.
 13. Click on the `+` next to the stage name, expand all sections until you reach `POST`, and click on it.
 Copy the Invoke URL.
 This is your API endpoint.
-You can test it using Postman or Thunder Client in VS Code if you are familiar with them.
+You can test it using Postman or Thunder Client in VS Code.

----

-This guide should help you set up the necessary AWS services step-by-step.
-Make sure to follow each instruction carefully to avoid any issues.